modmuss50/OptiFabric/README.md

 ## Installing

-After installing fabric for 1.14, you will need to place the OptiFabric mod jar as well as the optifine installer in the mods folder.
+After installing fabric for 1.14.2, you will need to place the OptiFabric mod jar as well as the optifine installer in the mods folder.

 Fabric Loader should be the latest version from the [Fabric Website](https://fabricmc.net/use/)

-If you are using Fabric API version 0.2.7 is recommended, you can download it from [here](https://minecraft.curseforge.com/projects/fabric/files/2702281).
-Newer (0.3.0+) versions may have issues with shaders, a fix is being worked on.
+There are some known issues with FabricAPI such as shaders not working, and issues with water.
+These issues are being looked into.

 ## Links

 ### [OptiFabric Downloads](https://minecraft.curseforge.com/projects/optifabric)

-### [Optifine Download](https://optifine.net/downloads) (current 1.14 builds are under the preview section)
+### [Optifine Download](https://optifine.net/downloads) (current 1.14.2 builds are under the preview section)

 ## Issues